 56:834:522 Educational Supervision of Instruction (3)

-For Education Policy and Leadership students, this course is intended to provide a foundation upon which aspiring school administrators can evaluate the effectiveness of teacher instruction at all grade levels and support the growth and development of teachers.
+For Education Leadership students, this course is intended to provide a foundation upon which aspiring school administrators can evaluate the effectiveness of teacher instruction at all grade levels and support the growth and development of teachers.
 The course examines models of effective instruction, the theoretical underpinnings of supervision, and best instructional practices that would inform effective instruction.

 56:834:525 Public and Nonprofit Management (3)